boyter/boyter.org/content/posts/start-with-elastic-search-2019.md

 docker run -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" -d docker.elastic.co/elasticsearch/elasticsearch-oss:6.5.0
 ```

-The above will pull the OSS version of elastic and run it on port 9200 on your local machine which is the default Elastic Search port.
+The above will pull the OSS version of elastic and run it on port 9200 on your local machine which is the default Elasticsearch port.
 Once started you can browse to http://localhost:9200/ and hopefully see the JSON like the above which we used to determine the version.
 If you need a different version you can find the docker images at https://www.docker.elastic.co/

 Option two is to download and run elastic on your machine natively.
 I have tried the various methods they list including package managers and the like.
 I found the the easiest and most reliable was download the zip file from https://www.elastic.co/downloads/elasticsearch and then run `bin/elasticsearch` or `bin\elasticsearch.bat`.
 After a time it should start and you can browse to http://localhost:9200/ to verify.

 ## Communication

-The easiest way to communicate with elastic search is though restful HTTP requests.
+The easiest way to communicate with elasticsearch is though restful HTTP requests.
 I personally found it easiest to do this when testing and trying ideas using Postman https://www.getpostman.com/ Once I had things working I converted them into code which made appropriate restful GET/POST/PUT/DELETE requests.
 CURL would work just as well for this, however I found that Postman's ability to control headers with drop-downs and saving of requests useful.

 There are many different API wrappers for Elastic written for different languages, however I humbly suggest that you avoid them.
 The reasons being,